Santosh1176/90DaysOfDevOps/CI-CD/GitOps/38-Cd with-fluxcd.md

 The `# {"$imagepolicy": "flux-system:bookstore"}` tag in front of the image file tells the deployment to track a specific *ImagePolicy* reource, here I've configured it to: `flux-system: bookstore` its a combination of `Namespace: ImagePolicy`.
 More on this patching mechanism is explained [here](https://fluxcd.io/flux/guides/image-update/#configure-image-update-for-custom-resources).

-With these resources updated in our `gitops-demo` and `bookstore` repo, our deployment manifest should be updated with the lates image tags based on the `timestamp`.
+With these resources updated in our `gitops-demo` and `bookstore` repo, our deployment manifest should be updated with the lates image tags based on the `UNIX timestamp`.
 But, we need to provide write access to the `gitops-demo` repository to write to our application repository.
 This can be acheived by generatinga **deploy key** from our management repositoiry. we can generate the key using the `flux` cli.
 For this we would require a *Flux Secret* which is available at `.spec.secretRef.name` from our GitRepository resource.
 And, we can generate the secret by:

 ```bash
 flux create secret git \